bibleexchange/courses/book-of-romans/001_doctrinal/802_those-in-christ-have-received-the-spirit-of-adoption.md

 Having Received the Spirit of Adoption, I have Received a New Work.
 We can see the importance of works of righteousness in verses 10 through 13.

 - Because of Christ's Work, I have Life v.10
-- Because of the The Holy Ghost’s Work, I am Alive v.11
+- Because of the The Holy Ghost&apos;s Work, I am Alive v.11
 - Because I am Alive, I Work vs.12-13

 ### Having Received the Spirit of Adoption, I have Been Received into a new Family vs. 14-16